Amram Ebgi was born in Morocco in 1939. He immigrated to

 generally the focus of Egbi's work, is Jewish life and culture.
 The monochrome

-collection below is exceptionally exciting in that it is exclusively from
+collection below is exceptionally exciting in that the work is exclusively

-Ebgi's early work.
-It reflects Ebgi's love for Jewish tradition, expressed
+from Ebgi's early years and reflects the artist's love for Jewish tradition

-and philosophical development of the artist.
-The color
+of the artist.
+The brightly colored etchings represent

 Contact us, to see other Ebgi art not on our site at this time, including more recent work.